It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 He's a big boob.

-Here's Reagan and here's Clinton, and here's Henry Kissinger and former presidents, yeah.
+Here's Reagan, and here's Clinton, and here's Henry Kissinger, and former presidents, Earl Frederick, just praising Nixon to the hilt.

-How can you sit your hammering nails?
+How can you sit here hammering nails?

 You're wasting time making cheap houses.

-Yes, that's what we're saying about him, and the houses, ladies and gentlemen, have begun to collapse.
+And the houses, ladies and gentlemen, have begun to collapse.

 Shoddy construction.

-Habitat for human Northern Florida.
+Habitat for human northern Florida.

-Jimmy Carter build homes.
+Jimmy Carter build homes crumbling in plain sight.

 I always love that update theme, the sound of a tree hitting the deck.